galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 > <hands-on-title>Create Heatmaps to Compare Expression by Cluster - Canonical Markers</hands-on-title>
 >
 > 1. Use the Upload Data - Paste/Fetch data option to create a table of genes to plot.
 Select the input type as **tabular** and enter a list of genes, one on each row.
-You can type these in or copy and paste one of the following lists - don't copy the empty header row if you do this!
+You can type these in or copy and paste the following list - don't copy the empty header row if you do this!
 >
 >    {% snippet faqs/galaxy/datasets_create_new_file.md format="tabular" %}
->
+> <span class='Separate-Preprocessing-Steps'>
-> If you used the separate preprocessing tools:
 >
 > |        |
 > |--------|